-- Santalum fryecinetianum var. lanaiense (listed as endangered)
+Santalum fryecinetianum var. lanaiense (then listed as endangered)

 Here is a list of Sandalwood species from around the world.
-Notice there are two links on some of them–one takes you to more information about the species, and the other takes you to the author (when known).
-For example, the link for Santalum album takes you to more information for that species, and the “L” link takes you to a page about Carl Linnaeus.
+Notice there are two links on some of them--one takes you to more information about the species, and the other takes you to the author (when known).
+For example, the link for Santalum album takes you to more information about that species, and the "L" link takes you to a page about Carl Linnaeus.

 Side note: In botanical nomenclature, author citation refers to citing the person (or group of people) who published a botanical name, i.e. who first published the name while fulfilling the formal requirements specified by the International Code of Botanical Nomenclature (ICBN).
 In botany, it is customary to abbreviate author names according to the list of standard abbreviations.